-Three hours earlier, I’d passed my resignation letter across a fancy desk after fifteen years with a large, well-known financial firm.
+Three hours earlier, I’d passed my resignation letter across a fancy desk after fifteen years with a large,

 Now, I’m hurriedly searching the White Pages for phone numbers of my former clients to announce to them that I left my old company.
 “Hi Rob, I’m not calling as your advisor, I’m just calling as a friend because I wanted you to hear it from me first…” And then I’d pause knowing ethically and lawfully I could not say a word to solicit them as a client.
 The whole thing feels like the scene in Jerry Macquire when both agents are racing to call people.

 I’m thinking, I cannot fail.
 This is my freedom… This is the freedom for all the people who are going to come after me.
 This is my personal and professional revolution.

 So far, the first three calls have gone awful… “Hell no, Scott!
 You shouldn’t have left!”
 These are the exact words of one of my very best former clients.

 By the call’s abrupt end, I feel annihilated, alone, and panicked.